sketchbuch/vsc-quokka-statusbar/README.md

 - You need to install the Quokka VSC extension to be able to use this extension!
 - This is my first VSC extension so feel free to give me feedback!

+## Latest version: v1.2.2

+- Fixed issue #4: When changeing the language in new/existing files the buttons in the status bar are now updated.